 The bracketing facility provides an automatic series of exposures; one at the standard exposure setting (Manual or Auto) and the others with pre-determined deviations in EV from the standard exposure.
-This is particularly useful when using transparency film with images containing a very wide tonal range, for example.
+This is particularly useful for images containing a very wide tonal range, for example.